 The youth Narcissus mistook his own reflection in the water for another person.
 This extension of himself by mirror numbed his perceptions until he became the servomechanism of his own extended or repeated image.
 The nymph Echo tried to win his love with fragments of his own speech, but in vain.
 He was numb.
 He had adapted to his extension of himself and had become a closed system.

 A large part of the tools we use nowadays, especially the most appealing ones (technological tools, electronic devices, social media, and so on), fall into the McLuhan’s narcissistic interpretation.
-The tools we use have become extensions, hence we can’t disconnect, we experience them in a sort of endless loop, a closed system as McLuhan describes it, where the input and the output overlap, and what could be expressed with own sentences and words, becomes a link to a website, a quote, an image, a photograph.
+The tools we use have become extensions, hence we can’t disconnect, we experience them in a sort of endless loop, a closed system as McLuhan describes it, where the input and the output overlap, and what could be expressed with the own sentences and words, becomes a link to a website, a quote, an image, a photograph.
 And since the tool is our extension, hence the idea that a professional tool makes us professionals.
-We all, at some point, saw someone with a big, expensive camera and thought, even if for a moment “he must be a professional”.
+We all, at some point, saw someone with a big, expensive camera and thought, even if for a moment, “he must be a professional”.

 We experience signs, not symbols.